 Dr Emma Tonkin known as Emma

 BSc (Hons) Applied Biological Science (Biomedical Science) University of the West of England

 Emma’s background is in the field of human genetics (molecular biology, gene mapping and identification).
 She completed her PhD following periods of research at the Universities of Cardiff and Aberdeen where she investigated the mutational mechanism (‘triplet repeat expansion’) that underlie a group of conditions that include Huntington Disease, Myotonic Dystrophy and Fragile X syndrome.
 In 1998 she moved to the Institute of Human Genetics, Newcastle University where she studied the genetic basis of Cornelia de Lange syndrome.
 As part of this project Emma worked with the UK patient group (www.cdls.org.uk) to help families understand the research and the potential implications associated with identifying the genes involved.
 It was from this that Emma decided to move into genetics education and in 2005 joined Prof. Maggie Kirk within the Genomics Policy Unit (GPU).

-As a Senior Research Fellow and lead for the GPU, Emma’s work focuses on health professional education and engagement, and service development initiatives for mainstreaming genetics/genomics.
-From 2005-2012 her research position ran concurrently with her role within the NHS National Genetics Education and Development Centre (Birmingham) as Education Development Officer for the Nursing Professions Programme (led by Prof. Kirk).
+From 2005-2012 her research position at the University ran concurrently with her role within the NHS National Genetics Education and Development Centre (Birmingham) as Education Development Officer for the UK-wide Nursing Professions Programme (led by Prof. Kirk).

 She applies both qualitative and quantitative methods to her research and has experience in service evaluation, consensus development and needs analysis.
 Most recently Emma co-organized an event with colleagues in the UK and US to being together representatives from 19 countries to develop a roadmap and benchmarking tool to drive nursing and genomics forward internationally [visit Global Genomics Nursing Alliance for more information].
 Emma regularly teaches nursing and midwifery students at the university and has been closely involved in the design, development and expansion of the free online genetics teaching and learning resource Telling Stories, Understanding Real Life Genetics aimed at health professionals working outside specialist genetic services.